Tom Jackson (American football, born 1951): College

 Jackson dreamed of attending Ohio State, but the Buckeyes had little interest in the undersized Jackson.
-He was recruited by University of Louisville head coach, and current college football analyst, Lee Corso.
+He was recruited by University of Louisville head coach, and former college football analyst, Lee Corso.
 He attended Louisville and played football for three seasons from 1970 to 1972.

 During his college career, he was a two-time Missouri Valley Conference player of the year selection in 1970 and 1972.
-Playing linebacker, he led the Cardinals in tackles all three years and led the team to an overall record of 23-7-2.
+Playing linebacker, he led the Cardinals in tackles all three years and led the team to an overall record of 23–7–2.

 His jersey number 50 was honored by Louisville in 1999.

 Professional (1973–1986)

-Jackson was selected by the Denver Broncos in the fourth round of the 1973 NFL Draft.
+Jackson was selected by the Denver Broncos in the fourth round of the 1973 NFL draft.
 He enjoyed a 14-year career in Denver where he was a three-time Pro Bowl selection, a four-time All-Pro selection, and was voted Denver's Most Inspirational Player six times by his teammates.
 He also helped lead the team to championship appearances in Super Bowl XII and Super Bowl XXI.

 Jackson was one of only four players to play for the Broncos in both of the aforementioned Super Bowls, played nine years apart.
 He retired with 20 career interceptions returned for 340 total yards and three touchdowns, and eight fumble recoveries returned for 104 yards.
 He also recorded 13 sacks (with a season high 5-1/2) as a weak-side blitzer in Denver's 3-4 defense according to Broncos records.
 Jackson ranks third only to Jason Elam and John Elway on the team's all-time list of games played with 191.
 He retired tied for the franchise lead for interceptions by a linebacker with 20.

 Jackson became the 14th person inducted in the Broncos' Ring of Fame in 1992.

 Jackson published Blitz: An Autobiography in 1987 which focused on his career with the Broncos.
 The book was written with long-time Denver Post sports columnist Woody Paige.